ciribob/DCS-CTLD/README.md

     * BRMD-2
 * FOB Building
     * Homing using FM Radio Beacon
+    * Easy Beacon Creation using Mission Editor
 * Radio Beacon Deployment
     * Ability to deploy a homing beacon that the A10C, Ka-50, Mi-8 and Huey can home on
 * Pre loading of units into AI vehicles via a DO SCRIPT
+* Mission Editor Trigger functions - They store the numbers in flags for use by triggers
+	* Count Crates in Zone
+	* Count soldiers extracted to a zone (the soldiers disappear)

 A complete test mission is included.